openforis/sepal-doc/docs/source/cli/index.rst

 .. tip::

-    If you're running actions from multiple directories or instances, you can open multiple terminal tabs and name them as you see fit.
+    If you're running actions from multiple directories or instances, you can open multiple **Terminal** tabs and name them as you see fit.

 .. tip::

-    If the code you want to execute is taking time, please consider running it in the background using :code:`nohup`.
+    If the code you want to execute is taking time, consider running it in the background using :code:`nohup`.

     .. code-block:: console